cedchauv/Grade-Prediction-API/index.md

 ## Introduction:
 As students, we wanted to create something that was relevant to us that also made use of artificial intelligence.
 One of the most known websites among students is Rate My Professor.
 We wanted to create something similar; however, instead of using a professor rating to determine how well you would perform in a class, you can use our website to determine a grade based on factors such as study time per week, internet access, home location, and more.
 These predictions can  be used by students to advise them on how to excel and help universities advise and design a curriculum that accommodates their students.

-In the end we want to have a trained ai model, capable of producing accurate predictions based on the variables input into the ai.
+In the end we want to have a trained AI model, capable of producing accurate predictions based on the variables input into the AI.
 We want these predictions to be accessible through a web-service connected to a database.
-We also want functions for the continued training of the ai from user-input, such as transcripts and student results/variables.
+We also want functions for the continued training of the AI from user-input, such as transcripts and student results/variables.
 Our main model will be a neural network utilizing Keras.

 We will train two models, one using the complete dataset to achieve high accuracy, and one using the reduced dataset (detailed below) since the complete dataset doesn't fit our service (some variables are unavailable for our proposed users).